Tuesday, February 7, 2017

 "THE EXORCIST."
 1973.
 My wife, the venerable Mrs. Puppy, will not see this movie and I don't blame her.
 But I still love it.
 When I got out of that theatre years ago, I had to go home and change my shorts.
 A real movie-movie by W.P.
 Blatty and William Friedkin and with wonderful performances from Ellen Burstyn, Jason Miller, Linda Blair, and Max von Sydow.
 When you are in such trouble you have to call in The Knight from "The Seventh Seal, you know what trouble is.
-And you can bet projectile pea soup will soon be involved.
+And projectile pea soup will soon be involved.

 "NIGHT CALL NURSES."
 1972.
 Only kidding.
 Yet it's a list of movies; Roger Corman deserves to be on it someplace.